Fruits555000/Fruits555000/README.md

 - 👋 Hi, I’m @Fruits555000
-- 👀 I’m interested in trains and also scratch
+- 👀 I’m interested in trains and also programming
 - 🌱 I’m currently willing to learn LuaU and JavaScript
-- 💞️ I’m looking to collaborate on a scratch mod
+- 💞️ I’m looking to improve my coding skills
 - 📫 How to reach me: DM me on Discord for stuff, my username on Discord is @fruits555000

 <!---